-I would like to inform you of a new edition of the ORIC newsletter.
-This edition, that can be found here, contains news on several items, including:
+I would like to inform you of a new edition of the ORIC Newsletter which contains news on several items.